dotnet/dotnet-docker/samples/aspnetapp/aspnetcore-docker-https.md

 dotnet dev-certs https --trust
 ```

 > Note: `dotnet dev-certs https --trust` is only supported on macOS and Windows.
 You need to trust certs on Linux in the way that is supported by your distro.
-See [Installing the Certificate](https://help.ubuntu.com/lts/serverguide/certificates-and-security.html.en#installing-the-certificate) for Ubuntu, for example.
-You can need to export a `.crt` file instead of a `.pfx` file in this case.
+It is likely that you need to trust the certificate in your browser.

 > Note: `crypticpassword` is used as a stand-in for a password of your own choosing.